oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 Where the letter position is the same as Major/Dominic System

 * The letter T has one vertical stroke, just like a 1.
-* The letter L is the roman numeral for 50 ("Live at 5").
+* The letter L is the roman numeral for 50
 * Zero begins with Z, which is phonetically similar to S.
-* The letter o looks like a 0 (same as Dominic System).
+* The letter o looks like a 0.

 Where the letter is placed because of its sound